boringproxy/boringproxy.io/pages/index.md

 # What's with the name?

 The name has two meanings; one pun and one philosophy.
-The pun is "bore" as in bore a tunnel, highlighting the fact that boringproxy is a reverse proxy that automatically manages making tunnels.
+The pun is "bore" as in bore a hole/tunnel, highlighting the fact that boringproxy is a reverse proxy that automatically manages making tunnels.

 The philosophy is that boring (as in boredom) software is often the most useful software.
 If you have to interact with boringproxy to get something done, I